yd-lu/Side-Projects/Limitations and Future Improvements.md

 ---

-## 2. Handling Outliers in the EDA Step
+## 2. Handling Outliers and high-leverage points in the EDA Step

 - **Current Observation:**
   - The scatter plots that compare factors (momentum, volatility, average volume) with daily returns show many outliers and high-leverage points.